Eknah/Forradia/README.md

 ![Forradia!](/Data/Images/Icon.png "Forradia")

-This is a cross-platform indie game written in C++ which is utilizing OpenGL for 3D rendering.
+This is a cross-platform indie game written in C++ which is utilizing OpenGL for 3D rendering, based on tile-based maps for a retro feel.
 It loads 3D models in Wavefront .obj-format (and materials in .mtl-format) and textures and sprites in .png-format, as well as a font in ttf-format.
 The wild-nature-themed maps are fully random-generated, at least in the projects current status.

 ## Motivation